 It is also important to note that the lionhead goldfish is an omnivore.
 It may require its specific diet, one with a higher protein content than other goldfish breeds.

-Nevertheless, the lion head can still thrive in the same environment as others and make a great addition to any aquarium!
+Nevertheless, the big head gold fish can still thrive in the same environment as others and make a great addition to any aquarium!
 With proper care, your fat head goldfish will bring you and your family years of joy and beauty.

 Common Goldfish Big Head Health and Disease